Best dehumidifiers you can install yourself

 But because 70-pint dehumidifiers are supposed to collect more moisture over the same period of time as less-expensive models, a 70-pint dehumidifier is a worthwhile upgrade regardless of the size of the space you plan to install it in or the current conditions.
 You can always scale up with a 70-pint model -- you might be using your dehumidifier in your master bathroom now, but you might want to use it in your larger basement later this summer.

 For that reason, all six dehumidifiers we tested are 70-pint models.
-Check out the chart below to learn more about each dehumidifier included in this roundup:
+Check out the chart below to learn more about each dehumidifier we tested for this roundup:

 Comparing 70-pint dehumidifiers